Honeymoon for Three (1941 film)

-Honeymoon for Three is a 1941 American romantic comedy film directed by Lloyd Bacon and starting Ann Sheridan.
+Honeymoon for Three is a 1941 American romantic comedy film directed by Lloyd Bacon and starring Ann Sheridan.
 George Brent, Charlie Ruggles and Osa Massen.
 Future star Jane Wyman appears in a supporting role.
-The film was produced and distributed by Warner Brothers.
+The film was produced and distributed by Warner Bros.
+Pictures.
 It is a remake of the 1933 film Goodbye Again, which was itself based on the 1932 play Goodbye Again.

 Plot

-An author in love with his secretary gets into trouble when he encounters an infatuated fan.
+An author in love with his secretary gets into trouble when he encounters an infatuated fan while on tour in Cleveland.